Marijuana in the Workplace: How to Craft an HR Policy That's Right for Your Company

 So Which Policy Makes the Most Sense?

 Companies are well within their right to rule out recreational use altogether.
 Doing so has proven to be hard (and expensive) to enforce, and with marijuana gaining in legality and popularity, zero-tolerance policies can easily alienate current staff and potential future hires.
 Such policies are easier to implement in states where marijuana use is still considered illegal.

 When it comes to medical marijuana use, research how your particular state treats it.
 It might be simple enough to allow or ban its use...or there can be some complications, depending on how the courts treat patients.

 Finally, you could experiment with allowing recreational use.
-Just be careful to spell out all the items listed above, including expectations, suspicion of use, testing, and repercussions.
+Just be careful to spell out all the items listed above, including expectations, suspicion of use, consequences of a positive drug test, and repercussions.

 Working with a local employment lawyer can help provide you with some important guidelines to follow that are specific to your state’s current laws.
 You should also be prepared to review your workplace marijuana policy in another year, as laws continue to change and evolve.